canada-ca/tracker/README.md

 [La version française suit.](#---------------------------------------------------------------------)

-## Track Government of Canada domains's adherance to digital security practices
+## Track Government of Canada domains's adherence to digital security practices

 How the GC domain space is doing at best practices and federal requirements.